fernando-duarte/econ1500/docs/enhanced-e2e-coverage-plan.md

 - Mock context objects in global teardown to ensure proper reporting
 - Daily smoke check to catch significant coverage regressions
 - Detailed report interpretation guide for the team
+- TypeScript integration for the global teardown file
+- Granular coverage thresholds for specific modules
+- Proper .gitignore entries for coverage artifacts